Summary

 - CT scan abdomen and pelvis with contrast

-- serum beta-human chorionic gonadotrophin (beta-hCG)
+- serum beta-human chorionic gonadotropin (beta-hCG)

 - serum alpha-fetoprotein (AFP)